olatundeh/A-Simple-Product-Management-Dashboard---ReactFrontend/README.md

 ## Usage

--   **Adding a Product:** Fill in the form fields and click the "Save" button.
+-   **Adding a Product:** Click the "Add New Product" button to view the new product form.
+Fill in the form fields and click the "Save" button.
 -   **Updating a Product:** Click the "Edit" button in the product list, modify the form fields, and click "Update".
 -   **Deleting a Product:** Click the "Delete" button in the product list.
 -   **Viewing Product Data:** The product graph displays the total stock quantity per category.